mozilla-mobile/mozilla-vpn-client/docs/rfcs/0001-rfc-process.md

 The high-level process to create an RFC is as follows:

-* Create an RFC document (like this one).
-(TODO: templates, maybe)
+* Create an RFC document (like this one, in Markdown).
-* Open a pull request for the RFC document.
+* Open a pull request for the RFC document and prefix the title of the PR with `[RFC]`.
-* Ask for feedback on the pull request.
+* File an issue requesting feedback on the pull request.

 During the lifetime of an RFC:

 * Discussions happen asynchronously on the pull request; anyone may engage.
-* Build consensus (TODO: agreement?) and integrate feedback.
+* Integrate feedback, build consensus, get stakeholder approval.
+All comments, not just those of the stakeholder, should be addressed and resolved.

 After the discussion phase has concluded:

+* If consensus is reached, the RFC is considered "accepted".
-* If consensus(TODO: agreement?) is reached, the RFC is considered "accepted" and merged into the repository for documentation purposes.
+* If consensus is not reached, the RFC is considered "rejected".
+* The status of the RFC is updated accordingly and is merged into the repository for documentation purposes.

+Note:
+* _Consensus_ in the bullets above should be understood as the general support of the team and stakeholder buy-in.
-* If consensus(TODO: agreement?) is not reached, the RFC is considered "rejected" and the pull request is closed.
-Rejected RFC proposals may be revived should the requirements change in the future.
+* Rejected RFC proposals may be revived should the requirements change in the future.

 Authors may implement and submit the feature as a pull request once the RFC is accepted.

 ## Drawbacks
-- (?)
+- I can't think of any

 ## Questions
 - About nomenclature: Are we ok calling these 'RFCs'?
 Firefox Monitor and Firefox Relay refer to these as ADRs but 'RFC' strikes me as more to the point.